insight-icon/terragrunt-icon-insight-p-rep/README.md

 [Link to ICON Forum thread covering this work.](https://forum.icon.community/t/automated-terraform-deployments/113)

+## Note to users

+- This is very much the development repo for this work
+- Ultimately the production deployments will be ripped out and put in separate repo to be run under a single account
+- Right now, the setup is assumed to be multi-account though new users will want to try this setup before starting new accounts
+- If you are just trying to see what that will look like, it would basically be a copy and paste of the whole environment directory, ie `dev`/`prod`/`stage`, into a new repo and it should run without issues.

 ## To Use

 1. Export AWS keys to environment variables or profile